At one point or another during your Philippines trip, you’re going to encounter this giant city!

 I booked my hostel in Manila a few days before I went, and didn’t realise that I was right next to the red light district!
 I don’t like to research places that much before I visit, but it would have paid me to do it in advance here!

-Below are few places that I would recommend having a think about whether you want to include them as part of your Manila sightseeing jaunts!
+Below are a few places that I would recommend having a think about whether you want to include them as part of your Manila sightseeing jaunts!

 Red light district